Marcus Maeder

 Marcus Maeder (born 7 December 1971, Zurich, Switzerland) is a sound artist, acoustic ecologist and composer of electronic music.
-As an author, Maeder has written on a number of topics in the fields of sound art, artistic research and digital media.

-Education

-Maeder studied Fine Arts at the Lucerne University of Applied Sciences, Philosophy at the FernUniversität in Hagen and currently pursues his PhD in Environmental Systems Science at ETH Zürich.

 Career

 Maeder co-runs the music label domizil, which he co-founded in 1996 with Bernd Schurer.
-Maeder has worked as an editor and producer for the Schweizer Radio und Fernsehen (SRF) and has been working as a curator and researcher at the Institute for Computer Music and Sound Technology (ICST) of the Zurich University of the Arts (ZHdK) since 2005.
-Maeder works periodically as a visiting scientist at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) since 2016.
+Maeder was an editor and producer for the Schweizer Radio und Fernsehen (SRF) and a lecturer and researcher at the Institute for Computer Music and Sound Technology (ICST) at the Zurich University of the Arts.
+He is professor in the Knowledge To Society degree programme at the Lucerne University of Applied Sciences and Arts Maeder works periodically as a visiting scientist at the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) since 2016.
+He was a Humboldt Research Fellow in the Rillig research group of the Institute of Biology at Freie Universität Berlin from 2023 until 2025 and continues his research in Ecoacoustics at FU as a guest scientist.

 Science

-In his research at the ICST, Maeder is working on acoustic ecology, ecoacoustics and data sonification of processes and phenomena related to climate change and environmental issues.
-Maeder uses metal probes equipped with sensors and pushed into the ground to detect underground noises, which can be amplified so that humans can hear them.
-Noises reveal a rich interplay of events, such as larvae chewing, worms crawling, plant roots growing and water moving.
-Sounds can be used to indentify creatures and their activities, including their communications.
-Quiet areas indicate decreases in biodiversity and less healthy soil.
-Maeder has organized a citizen science initiative in Switzerland in which people borrow acoustic sensors to record soil sounds in their neighborhoods, creating a national library of soil sounds that will provide a baseline for health of Switzerland's soil.